 Sixth Year Certificate in Remedial Reading and Remedial Language Arts

-Graduates typically seek employment in public and private schools, hospital-based education settings, therapeutic schools, the State Department of Education, the State Education Resource Center; state Regional Education Service Centers; and child advocacy/law firms.
+Graduates are prepared to earn a Connecticut #102: Remedial Reading and Remedial Language Arts cross-endorsement certification, Grades 1-12, and typically seek employment in public and private schools, hospital-based education settings, therapeutic schools, the State Department of Education, the State Education Resource Center; state Regional Education Service Centers; and child advocacy/law firms.

 All candidates in the Reading and Language Development Program serve students and families through several course-embedded community clinics.
 These clinics provide candidates with the opportunity to apply taught assessment and intervention skills to select students from across the state of Connecticut, under faculty supervision during designated course/practicum hours.